MumboDiscord/spooncraft-docs/mods.markdown

 This is not an exhaustive list, but is designed to give you an idea of what we would allow or not allow.

+### Voice Chat Mod
+Spooncraft uses an optional mod called "Simple Voice Chat" that lets you talk to other players near you.
+Keep in mind this mod is completely optional, you do not need to use it if you would prefer not to.
+Download it [here](https://modrinth.com/mod/simple-voice-chat).
+(Make sure you get the right version for your mod launcher.)

 ### Optimisation mods
 Mods that have the goal of improving the performance of your game are generally allowed.